tstrube/SplittoDogu/README.md

 ![Splitto Dogu Layout FN](Images/Layout_FN.png)

 ## PCB
 The PCB can be used for both sides.
+It's possible to use one half without the other.
-Simply bridge the jumper points under the OLED screen.
+So select which side a board is used for, bridge the jumper points under the OLED screen.
-JP_L1 to JP_L6 for the left side, JP_Rx for the right.
+JP_L1 to JP_L6 for the left side, JP_R1 to JP_R6 for the right.
-The Elite-C must be flipped.
+The Elite-C must be flipped depending on the side.
 (See images)

 ![Splitto Dogu PCB](Images/PCB.jpg)
 ![Splitto Dogu Schematic](Images/Schematic.jpg)